 I never contemplated how life would be different if James Catterall hadn’t been in my world, in our world.
 How many people's lives did he change just by listening, learning, thinking, and writing?

 I remember walking with him in Bethesda, MD with our new research associate Gabby Arenge.
-We were attending the US Dept of Ed. conference and walking to lunch at a nearby pub.
+We were attending the US Department of Education conference and walking to lunch at a nearby pub.
 You would have thought he was a rock star.
 Young people, young scholars surrounded him, shook his hand, and said with more than a little reverence, "Dr. Catterall...so good to meet you...your work is such an inspiration to me.”
 Or, “Your work made the best case for the arts in education, it’s an honor to meet you."
 Gabby and I joked that we felt like the secret service walking with him, as he handled each acknowledgement with grace.

 I remember him in Lafayette, Louisiana where we attended a summer teacher institute at LSU.
 Sherry Kerr, our senior research associate met James, Rebecca, and I at the airport and took us immediately to the public house of a recreated Acadian village.
-Rain fell in a steady beat on the roof as the local traditional music group played stringed instruments and sang in a circle.
-Men, women, and children in faded jeans and ball caps, work boots, and tennis shoes – they welcomed the stranger with the John Lennon spectacles, dark blue sport jacket and brown clogs.
+Rain fell on the roof in a steady beat as the local traditional music group played stringed instruments and sang in a circle.
+Men, women, and children in faded jeans and ball caps, work boots, and tennis shoes – they welcomed the stranger with the John Lennon spectacles, dark blue sport jacket, and brown clogs.
 Someone handed James a guitar and he joined in with ease.

 I remember my friend and neighbor Clare, who cajoled him one year to join us at the Community House Halloween Party.
 He said, ‘But I don’t have a thing to wear!’
 So she dug through her costume closet and dressed him in a Friar Tuck outfit, complete with brown robe and silken cord around his waist.
 Can you picture that?
 James as Friar Tuck!
 I have one word to describe him: ADORABLE!